 Q: How much prize money are the Nielsen Tennis Championships players competing for?

 A: There is $75,000 in total prize money to be awarded along with valuable tour ranking points.
 The singles winner receives $7,700 and second place is awarded $4,200 while each member of the winning doubles team receives $2,800 and the runners-up $1,500.

 Q: How are players selected to participate in the Nielsen Tennis Championships?

 A: A player can get into the main draw of the tournament in one of four ways:

 1) If their world ranking is approximately #150 or greater, they often gain entry into the main draw of the tournament.

-2) If their world ranking is approximately #150-600, they can play in the qualifying tournament which begins on Sunday before the main draw.
+2) If their world ranking is approximately #150-600, they can play in the qualifying tournament which begins on the Saturday before the main draw.
 The four players who win all three of their matches in the qualifying tournament gain entry into the main draw.

 3) One of the players who lost in the last round of qualifying is selected via a random drawing and may get into the main draw if a spot opens up due to the withdrawal of one of the main draw players.

 4) Local tournament officials as well as USTA officials can give any player they choose entry into the main draw or the qualifying tournament.
 These players are referred to as “wildcards.”
 Typically, there are 2-4 wildcard entries into both the qualifying and main draws.